 “Given the impact that COVID-19 has had on tourism in our province, we were pleased to see support for operators as they prepare for what we expect will be a better year than the past.
 With that, the tourism season is fast approaching, and it is crucial for government, in partnership with the other provinces, to set a date for the safe reopening of the Atlantic Bubble,” said Walsh-McGuire.

-In reinforcing the importance of investments in workforce development, given the labour gaps and skills shortages many employers face, the Chamber looks forward to learning more about the new Workforce Development Agency.
+In reinforcing the importance of investments in workforce development, given the labor gaps and skills shortages many employers face, the Chamber looks forward to learning more about the new Workforce Development Agency.
 The Chamber also recognizes the introduction of a $25 per day childcare program as a positive step in supporting Island families while also reducing the financial barriers for parents looking to access the workforce or training.

 The Chamber references several other investments in supporting our economy and its recovery: